 Social Security sends your claim to Arkansas DDSSA soon after you submit your application.
-You should call DDSSA with any questions you have about your application after you apply.
+So you should call DDSSA with any questions you have about your application after you apply.
 Here is DDSSA's contact information.

 701 Pulaski Street